Should You Flip a House in 2025? Steps, Costs, and Cautions

 And a lot can go wrong.

-What can go wrong with a flip in 2024?
+What can go wrong with a house flip in 2025?

 Experienced flippers price out home repairs before purchasing a house, and leave themselves a cushion for the unexpected.
 But not even they could have predicted the 20% increase in construction materials between January 2021 and 2022.
-Fortunately, throughout 2023, material cost increases for residential construction have slowed down, though prices remain elevated, according to the National Association of Home Builders.
+Fortunately, material cost increases for residential construction have started to stabilize in 2024.

 Increases in construction costs could eat away at your flip’s profit, or put you in the red.
 A delay in getting permits, or having materials delivered, would also decrease profits due to increased holding costs.
 The longer you own the house before flipping it, the tighter the profit margin.

 According to Frey, a lot of flippers don’t really add up the holding costs of home insurance, interest rates on short-term money, high property taxes, and transfer fees.
-After the property acquisition costs, flippers have “six months of flip costs on top of that — people don’t understand how long it could take to do a flip,” he warns.
+After the property acquisition costs, flippers have “six months of flip costs on top of that — people don’t understand how long it could take to do a flip,” warns Frey.

 When you put together your budget for a flip, don’t forget to add in all these costs.
 And leave yourself a cushion — or, extra money between your costs and your profit — for unexpected cost increases.

-National average: Based on estimates from pricing websites like HomeAdvisor and Angi, the cost to flip a house can range between $18,000–$82,000, with the average flip costing about $50,000.
+National average: Based on estimates from pricing websites like HomeAdvisor and Angi, the cost to flip a house can range between $19,498 to $88,421, with the average flip costing about $52,500.
 Costs vary based on what the home needs and what you plan on updating, the area you live in, labor costs for contractors and landscapers, and more.

 Target spend goal: A profit-focused target goal among many investors is to spend around 10% of a home’s purchase price to flip the property.
 For example, if you buy a home for $180,000 and plan to flip it for $360,000, your initial optimistic cost estimate might be to only invest $18,000 to accomplish the flip.